1847123212/vl670/README.md

 The demultiplexed signal is simply called `TX+`, `TX-`, `RX+`, `RX-`, just like the signal coming out from a traditional USB 3.0 Type-B connector.

+##### DC Biasing

+The `TX-` and `TX+` pins on the HD3SS3220 can only tolerate a common-mode DC voltage below 2 V. But VL67x's common-mode DC voltage at SSTX is 2.2 V. Two extra capacitors, C5 and C6 are needed in this particular design to prevent VL67x's DC bias from reaching HD3SS3220.

+Simultaneously, HD3SS3220 won't work without a DC bias at the `TX-` and `TX+` pins.
+Thus, R16 and R17 are needed to reestablish a DC operating point.
+0 V is acceptable, thus both are pulled down to GND.
+The resistors are unnecessary without HD3SS3220.

 #### SPI Debugging and Programming

 An SPI pin header (`J3`) is provided at the top right of the board.
 The header is